tezos-commons/baseDAO/docs/specification.md

   - The token return to voters are not immediate.
     The voters should call `unstake_vote` with the proposal key to get their tokens back after `flush` is called.
-- If proposal is accepted, the decision lambda is called.
+- If proposal is accepted, the decision callback is called.
 - The `quorum_threshold` at the cycle in which the proposal was raised will be stored in the proposal, and this threshold will be used to check if the votes meet the quorum threshold.